-Sennheiser HD 650 review – Long Live The King!
+Sennheiser HD 650 – Long Live The King!

 It’s hard to overstate the importance of the Sennheiser HD 650.
 For Sonarworks this headphone was used to translate a neutral sound from speakers to headphones.
 They’re also used by our engineering team as reference headphones, so they’re really special to us.
 Let’s find out whether you should get excited about them!